Code-Institute-Submissions/MovieBuff/readme.md

 # MovieBuff
-## A Game by Mllrb
+## A Game by MllrB

-MovieBuff is a game powered by OMDB that takes data from the OMDB API and presents it in a multiple choice game format.
+MovieBuff is a game powered by TMDB that takes data from the TMDB API and presents it in a multiple choice game format.